Skip to main content

 My department is hosting an orientation.
 Do I still need to attend the International Workshop?

 Yes, you do.
 USCIS requires your attendance at an orientation as part of the guidelines for having issued the visa, and requires our office to verify your presence.
-The International Workshop will contain some material you might already be familiar with if you’ve studied in the US before, but because we cover immigration law, employment, and TCU culture, there are many particular components that you will not be aware of.
+The International Workshop will contain some material you might already be familiar with if you’ve studied in the U.S. before, but because we cover immigration law, employment, and TCU culture, there are many particular components that you will not be aware of.
 Because we receive as many as 150 new students during this time-frame, it is not feasibly possible to conduct one-on-one interviews during the first two weeks.

 Are their hotel options near the university?